-The Authority accepts Halcrow's recommendation that the item is both prudent and efficient.
+For the Draft Report, the Authority accepted Halcrow's recommendation that the item is both prudent and efficient.
+The Authority proposes no change to the Draft Report conclusions

-Item 3: Moura Off-stream Storage (MOSS) Pump Station - LBD/3 10DVA05 - Refurbish PUN2
+Item 3; Moura Off-stream Storage (MOSS) Pump Station - LBD/3 10DVA05 - Refurbish PUN2

-This renewals item is scheduled for 2015-16 at a cost of \$46,000 (\$38,000 direct).
+SunWater submitted that this renewals item is scheduled for 2015-16 at a cost of \$46,000 (\$38,000 direct).
 It is scheduled to reoccur every six years thereafter.